groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-presentation-document-with-options.md

 ### Specify font substitutions

-The following code sample shows how to convert a presentation and specify font substitutions for missing fonts:
+The following code snippet shows how to convert a presentation and specify font substitutions for missing fonts:

 ```java
 import com.groupdocs.conversion.Converter;